wols/nagios-http-json/README.md

 # Nagios Json Plugin

-This is a generic plugin for Nagios which checks json values from a given HTTP endpoint against argument specified rules and determines the status and performance data for that service.
+This is a generic plugin for Nagios which checks json values from a given HTTP endpoint or local file against argument specified rules and determines the status and performance data for that service.

 ## Links